Create your First Production

 # Change Status and Add a Comment

-To change a status of a task and write a comment, you need to click on the status of the task.
+To change the status of a task and write a comment, you need to click on the status of the task.

 The Commen Panel is split into 2 tabs :